 A further benefit of incorporation is that the club would be seen as having adopted a robust legal structure, and that is generally helpful in the context of dealings with potential funders and other partner bodies.

 To date, we’ve supported the incorporation of over 40 sports organisations across Scotland.
-This includes clubs such as Annan Athletic (as a Community Benefit Society), Dunbar United (as a Community Interest Company) and multiple grassroots charitable clubs as Scottish Charitable Incorporated Organisations).
-Speak to us to find out how we can help your incorporation.
+This includes semi-professional football clubs such as Annan Athletic (as a Community Benefit Society) and Dunbar United (as a Community Interest Company) and multiple amateur grassroots clubs of all sports and sizes (as Scottish Charitable Incorporated Organisations).

 Our support includes assistance selecting the right legal structure for your club, drafting a suitable constitution for that legal structure, application to the regulator and transferring assets to the new entity.
 We have club-specific rules/constitutions pre-approved by regulators which can make the process more manageable, not to mention huge experience in the field.
 We can often clubs with the entire process for as little as £1000 (although a final sum will depend on any complexities/specific requests your club might have – e.g. if your creating subsidiaries).